-Using the following list, enter the related services provided to each student in accordance with their IEP.
+Using the list beginning on the next page, enter the related services provided to each student in accordance with their IEP.
 A maximum of eight services may be listed.
 If more than eight are provided, list those that are most important and/or account for the most time; be sure to include special transportation, if provided.